orouskhani/Cerebral-Artery-Segmentation-Challenge-MICCAI-SMRA-2023/README.md

-Please find the output segmented test images https://drive.google.com/drive/folders/1rQRjBqQOo2IEQUjfb6ypQv_g8sw3OdIZ?usp=sharing  *****
+You can also find the segmented output of test images via: https://drive.google.com/drive/folders/1rQRjBqQOo2IEQUjfb6ypQv_g8sw3OdIZ?usp=sharing  *****

 Original Image: (Image No.88 from training data)